 Someone has been diagnosed with breast cancer.
 It might be your mum, your friend, your sister, your cousin, someone who lives a few doors down from you or even your brother, boyfriend or husband (men get breast cancer too).
 And you want to give them a special gift.
 But you don’t know what to give.
-So, based on the wonderful gifts that I received, and with the help of my lovely twitter, instagram and FaceBook followers, I have created this list to give you some ideas of firstly, what you could give her, and secondly, how to give a gift….
+So, based on the wonderful gifts that I received, writes Sara and with the help of our lovely twitter, instagram and FaceBook followers, we have created this list to give you some ideas of firstly, what you could give her, and secondly, how to give a gift….

 WHAT TO GIVE